awkena/panGenomeBreedr/docs/reference/query_ann_summary.md

-# Summarize functional annotations and impacts for a genomic region (local)
+# Get summarized functional annotations, impacts and variant types for a genomic region (local)

-Queries a target coordinate window region to generate aggregated cross-tabulations of snpEff functional annotations (e.g., missense, synonymous) and predicted impact categories (e.g., HIGH, MODERATE) stratified by variant structural classification type (SNP/INDEL).
+Get summarized functional annotations, impacts and variant types for a genomic region (local)

 ## Usage